 - Global presence

 - Vast experience within the industry (23 years)

-- Regulated by authorities as CySEC and FSCA
+- Entities regulated by authorities as CySEC and FSCA

 - A good selection of payment methods

-- 50% commission discount for all new clients
+- up to 50% commission discount for all clients

 - A small selection of instruments